Xeveryeo/goit-markup-hw-03/README.md

-# continuation of html-mark-up-hw-02 with flex property
+# continuation of html-mark-up-hw-02 with flex property.